 Applications received during scheduled RIM Wetlands batching periods will be reviewed by BWSR staff to determine if potential sites qualify for peatlands funding.
-Criteria that will be considered include, but may not be limited to:
+Criteria that will be considered include' but may not be limited to':

-- Adjacent cropped uplands that qualify as having eligible cropping history are eligible and limited to up to four (4) acres for each eligible acre of wetland to be restored (4:1 ratio). - A majority of the restorable wetland acres must be located on Histosol soils.
+- A majority of the restorable wetland acres must be located on Histosol soils.
 BWSR's Potentially Restorable Peatlands mapping tool can be used to provide initial screening for histosols, which can be verified through the Web Soil Survey (check Suitabilities and Limitations for Use/Soil Taxonomy Order). - The majority of the identified wetland acres must be drained or altered and deemed restorable.
 Lands that are part of the restored peatland do not need cropping history to be eligible.
-The enrollment of other cropped and non-cropped adjacent lands must still comply with the requirements of section 2B, Land Eligibility and Enrollment Limits Qualifying Adjacent Lands.
-The easement payment will be calculated using the current land cover (crop or non-crop). - At least 90% of the restored wetland area on Histosol soils should be capable of being hydrologically restored to a continuously saturated wetland or wetland with a shallow water regime and a continuously saturated fringe. - The restored wetland hydrology should be relatively stable, not subject to long duration periods of drying or flooding.
+Land included in the easement that is not part of the peatland being restored must request a waiver to exceed 20% of the sum of eligible restorable wetland area and eligible cropped adjacent land area as required for RIM Wetlands.
+The easement payment will be calculated using the current land cover (crop or non-crop). - A majority of the restored wetland area on histosol soils should be capable of being hydrologically restored to a continuously saturated water regime and be relatively stable, not subject to long duration periods of drying or flooding.